Ayushburman/Gate_Prep_Journey/Tst.md

 > Repeat hardest the most

-> Hardest here means important and critical subject like Discrete Math
+> Hardest here means important and critical subject like Discrete